The First Day of The Week, Countdown to Pentecost!

 It is sometimes difficult to get a good grasp on the meaning of a word when it is used in limited contexts and “dawn” is a good example.
 It seems that two “dawns” is a reference to one or the other parts of a day:

-Genesis 1:5 God called the light “day”, and the darkness he called “night.”
-There was evening and there was morning, one day.
-WEB
+Genesis 1:5 Elohim called the light “day”, and the darkness He called “night”.
+There was evening and there was morning, the first day.

 We are left with the following facts:

-2) Counting forwards three days and three nights means that He was resurrected very late on another afternoon but was not found Him missing until dawn.
+2) Counting forwards three days and three nights means that He was resurrected at twilight, immediately after the Sabbath had ended.
+The time we now call Saturday night.
+Yet He was not found to be missing until dawn.

-Does “in the midst of the week” refer to Yeshua’s Wednesday sacrifice?
-Didnt Yeshua’s sacrifice cut off sacrificing in the midst of the week?
+Does “in the midst of the week” refer to Yeshua’s Wednesday death?
+Didn’t Yeshua’s death cut off offerings in the middle of the week?

-Sacrifices were not stopped until 70 AD which is a prototype of the end of the age scenario.
-Remember that this is the very famous Seventy Weeks Prophecy in which days represent years.
+Animal offerings were not stopped until 70 AD.
+That is a prototype of the end of the age scenario.
+Remember that this is the very famous Seventy Weeks Prophecy, where days represent years.

-Years ago I submitted several of my articles (now chapters) to various evangelists of a sizable Church of God that I was a member of, that incidentally explained this error.
-One herald immediately got the church to change on this lone point and very shortly afterward made the change public at a Feast of Tabernacles site that I happened to be at—but he had not responded to my correspondence.
+Years ago, I submitted several of my articles (now chapters) to various evangelists of a sizable Church of God that I was a member of, that incidentally explained this error.
+One evangelist immediately afterward made the change public at a Feast of Tabernacles site that I happened to be at—but he had not responded to my correspondence.
 I approached the man after his sermon.
-I told him who I was and he immediately turned tail and literally ran away!
-I also got dishonourable mention (tho not by name) by another herald for submitting Satan’s Second Death.
+I told him who I was, and he immediately turned tail and literally ran away!
+I also got dishonorable mention (tho not by name) by another evangelist for submitting Satan’s Second Death.
 So much for that!

 The Millennial Sabbath

-The Greek scriptures do not have an equivalent to Shabbathown because Passover is mentioned as a “Sabbath” (Sabbaton) that was a “high” (actually: great) day.
+The Biblical Greek translations don’t have an equivalent to Shabbathown because Passover is mentioned as a “Sabbath” (Sabbaton) that was a “high” (actually: great) day.

 Interestingly, there is a special word that actually compares the “millennial Sabbath” to the day when all of Israel should have entered the Promised Land.
-This special word is used only once but the vast majority of versions deliberately omit the word “Sabbath” entirely, because they oppose God’s Sabbath.
+This special word is used only once, but the vast majority of versions deliberately omit the word “Sabbath” entirely, because they oppose Yeshua’s Sabbath.
 Sabbath is the unquestioned meaning in both the Aramaic and the Greek:

 The context of Hebrews 4 indicates that Joshua (Yeshua) did not lead the adults of ancient Israel into the Promised Land.
 That generation died in the wilderness but that another Yeshua will lead us into a new and improved Promised Land when we too are resurrected.
 The seventh thousand years will be the long awaited millennial Sabbath!